TheTNB/panel/SECURITY.md

 ## Security Policy

 Security is one of our biggest concerns.
-We have widely used HaoZi Linux Panel in production environments for many different applications, and there has been no safety incident so far.
+We have widely used Rat Panel in production environments for many different applications, and there has been no safety incident so far.

-HaoZi Linux Panel adopts various solutions in the industry to ensure the security of the panel as much as possible, but we cannot guarantee the absolute security of the panel, **therefore we do not make any guarantees on the security of the panel**.
+Rat Panel adopts various solutions in the industry to ensure the security of the panel as much as possible, but we cannot guarantee the absolute security of the panel, **therefore we do not make any guarantees on the security of the panel**.

 If you find any security issues while using the panel, please do not submit an Issue.
 You can contact us directly through the following methods: